StreetSupport/streetsupport-web/README.md

 ## Git Branching

-Please work in the develop branch first, and use feature branches for significant pieces of work.
-Only merge to staging when ready, tested and signed off.
-Travis CI automatically builds on each commit to develop, staging and release.
-The release branch automatically builds to: [http://streetsupport.net](http://streetsupport.net).
+Please work in the `develop` branch first, and use feature branches for significant pieces of work.
+Once the feature is completed, submit a pull request into `develop`.
+Travis CI automatically builds on each commit to `develop`, `uat` and `prod`.
+The `prod` branch automatically builds to: [http://streetsupport.net](http://streetsupport.net).

 ## Build Status